Aquaslash: Plot

 Shortly thereafter, Michael tells Josh that he is negotiating ownership of the park with Paul.
 Elsewhere, an unseen individual installs a pair of large, metal blades, arranged in an "X" shape, in one of the park's water slides.
 The next day, Michael is fatally shot by an unseen attacker, and a boy uncovers a portable music player in a sandy area of the park.
 Later that day, an annual competition begins: teams of three members are to race down one of three slides, and whichever team reaches the pool below fastest wins a cash prize.
 Tommy worries that one of the slides will collapse, but his concerns are ignored.

 The first set of teams each go down one of the slides.
-Alice and two other graduates go down the slide containing the blades, and are cut to pieces.
+Alice and two other graduates go down the slide containing the blades and are cut to pieces.
 Tommy, while attempting to warn his fellow graduates not to go down the slides, is pushed down the weaponised slide; he becomes stuck against the blades and the bodies caught therein.
 The pool below begins to fill with blood and limbs from the weaponised slide, causing spectators to panic.
 Paul and Priscilla, unaware of the danger, continue to send teams down the slides, and eventually decide to slide down themselves.
 Josh unsuccessfully attempts to save Paul from sliding into the blades.
-Josh and Conrad both climb to the top of the slide to try to prevent other people from sliding down the slide, but are pushed down the slide.
+Josh and Conrad both climb to the top of the slide to try to prevent other people from sliding down the slide but are pushed down the slide themselves.

 Following the massacre, a surviving Josh meets with a lawyer, who informs Josh that Michael left him his estate, and has him authorise the replacement of the Wet Valley Water Park with a shopping complex.
-It is then revealed that the individual who installed the blades in the slide and killed Michael was Priscilla, who, 35 years prior, witnessed her father die in the water park.
+It is then revealed that the individual who installed the blades in the slide and killed Michael was Priscilla, who, 35 years earlier, witnessed her father die in the water park, and no one bothered to help him.